MostlyAdequate/mostly-adequate-guide/FAQ.md

 > see [#194]

-We introduce all of those structure throughout the book.
+We introduce all of those structures throughout the book.
 Therefore, you won't find any use of a structure that hasn't previously be defined.
 Do not hesitate to read again some old parts if you ever feel uncomfortable with those types.
 A glossary/vade mecum will come at the end to synthesize all these notions.

 ### Where do map, filter, compose ... methods come from?

 > see [#198]

 Most of the time, those methods are defined in specific vendor libraries such as `ramda` or `underscore`.
-You should also have a look to [support.js](https://github.com/MostlyAdequate/mostly-adequate-guide/blob/master/code%2Fpart1_exercises%2Fsupport.js) in which we define several implementations used for the exercises.
+You should also have a look at [support.js](https://github.com/MostlyAdequate/mostly-adequate-guide/blob/master/code%2Fpart1_exercises%2Fsupport.js) in which we define several implementations used for the exercises.
 Those functions are really common in functional programming and even though their implementations may vary a bit, their